-Sr. No Particulars Current Year Previous Year Complaints received by the NBFC from its complaints received by the NBFC from its complaints ustomers 1.
-Number of complaints pending at beginn year ning of the 2.
-Number of complaints received during the ne year
+Sr. No Particulars Current Year Previous Year Complaints received by the NBFC from its customers 1.
+Number of complaints pending at beginning of the year 2.
+Number of complaints received during the year

 3. Number of complaints disposed during the year 3.1 Of which, number of complaints rejected by the NBFC 4.
-Number of complaints pending at the end of the year Mai ntainable complaints received by the NBFC from Office e of Ombud dsman 5.
+Number of complaints pending at the end of the year Mai ntainable complaints received by the NBFC from Offic e of Ombu dsman 5.
 Number of maintainable complaints received by the NBFC from Office of Ombudsman 5.1.
 Of 5, number of complaints resolved in favour of the NBFC by Office of Ombudsman 5.2 Of 5, number of complaints resolved through conciliation/mediation/advisories issued by Office of Ombudsman 5.3 Of 5, number of complaints resolved after passing of Awards by Office of Ombudsman against the NBFC 6.
 Number of Awards unimplemented within the stipulated time (other than those appealed)